hellosweta/SurfDystopia/docs/schema.md

 | about_me        | text      |                           |
 | image_url       | string    |                           |
 | region_id       | integer   | foreign_key               |

+associations: users will have many bookings, and reviews
+associations: hosts will have many listings, and bookings

 ## notes
 column name | data type | details
 ------------|-----------|-----------------------